RAISED

 Corporate Teams

-We invite you to support this fabulous cause again in 2025, just like Team Ayva and Jorja (pictured above).
+We invite you to support this fabulous cause again in 2026.

-Fundraise at least $50 and share your fundraising story via your official Herald Sun/Transurban Run for the Kids fundraising page, and you could drive away in a BRAND NEW 7-SEAT MAZDA CX-80 G40E PURE MILD HYBRID*
+Fundraise for the Good Friday Appeal as part of 2026 Herald Sun/Transurban Run for the Kids and you could drive away in a BRAND NEW MAZDA CX-60 G40E PURE MILD HYBRID

 Full terms and conditions at runforthekids.com.au